 I might not be able to fold or bend like others, but those muscles and joints get the same effect.
 I may never be able to touch my forehead to my shin and it doesn’t matter.
 I still get the benefits.

-There is no "right way" in yoga.
+There is no "right way" in yoga therapy.

 I can move at my own pace and still be part of a group.
 I can modify a posture and still have the same shape as others.
 I can breathe and feel the healing effects of life entering my body just like everyone else.
 The only wrong yoga is when it hurts and I don’t back off.

 What happens on my yoga mat carries forward into real life.